Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING]` The optional object nickname to specify as waypoint destination.
 Not limited to the mission; this can be any static world solar.

 - `Act_SetVibe` Sets the vibe/attitude uni-directional between two targets.
 For label members that join later this action must be invoked again.
     1. `STRING|Activator` Object by name or label whose vibe will be set.
+Can also be a static world solar.
 For players this only works if the target is another player.
     1. `STRING|Activator` Object by name or label to change the vibe toward.
+Can also be a static world solar.
 For players it will automatically change their vibe in turn, too.
 If both arguments are players, it will stay uni-directional.
     1. `FLOAT :0` The reputation value between `-1` and `1` to set the vibe on.

 - `Act_SpawnFormation` Spawns a formation of ships.